 Growing your followers is an admirable goal for your social media marketing efforts, but it shouldn’t be the main aspect you’re focusing on.
 There are several other important features of social media, especially for businesses, such as creating branded content that drives engagement and interacting with your community.
 A few reasons follower count isn’t everything:

 I get it – operating a business is extremely hard work, and there are tons of moving parts.
 Being told that you need a strong digital presence these days on top of everything else can sound exhausting.
 Social media marketing is vital, but not just as another place to push products and services.
 The truth is in the name: it’s a social tool, and the brands that perform best on social media do so because they have found ways to engage with an online audience beyond the products they’re hoping to sell.
 Use social media as effectively as possible:

-Maybe this is more obvious to some, but sadly, social media marketing doesn’t care about your need for instant gratification.
+Sadly, social media marketing doesn’t care about your need for instant gratification.
 Building a social media presence and engaged following takes time and consistency.
 Most businesses need to be willing to work on community building for 6-12 months before they can expect consistent and predictable results.
 Of course, if you have a larger budget for placing social ads, you can increase the speed of your growth through social media campaigns, but, regardless of your budget, it will still take longer than a month to see quality results.

 Whether you’re in need of a social media marketing consultation or a team to take it all on for you, Speak can help you transform your online presence to help grow your business and give your clients a world-class experience.
 Let’s make something great together!